kism/python-boilerplate/README.md

 ## Why this boilerplate?

-I have made a few simple web apps, this is what I use as a starting point for my future projects.
+This is what I use as a starting point for my non-web projects.

 App features:

+- Minimal
-- Minimal, with my desired python folder structure
+- My desired python folder structure
+- Example Object defined in it's own file
+- Logger

 Project features: